Plain language

 What is not being claimed

 Only rows compared under the same convention are claimed.
+Best-known means larger than the published lower bounds we found for that matched constraint; optimal means proven no larger code exists.
 Most rows are best-known improvements, not optimality proofs.
 The proven-optimal statements are only for the strict-GC n=6 cells.
 Wider GC bands are a different, easier problem because they allow more candidate words.

 References